wenjun78/portfolio/README.md

 <!---**App Development:** I also have experience in developing applications, particularly with R Shiny, enabling me to turn complex analyses into user-friendly web apps.--->

 ### Goals :dart:
-I am committed to continuous learning and improvement in the fields of machine learning, and data analytics.
+I am committed to continuous learning and improvement in the fields of data analytics and machine learning.
 My goal is to contribute to projects that leverage data for insightful decision-making and to drive innovation in these areas.

 ## Portfolio :writing_hand: